Gene Veno: Chief Recovery Officer for Harrisburg School District

 Gene Veno was named chief recovery officer for Harrisburg City School District on December 13, 2012.
 On May 18, 2013, the Harrisburg Board of School Directors voted in favor of Veno's plan 9–0.
 On May 31, 2013, Veno's recovery plan was approved by the state of Pennsylvania.
 The plan consists of a call to cut costs by 5% for both staff salary and benefits.
 After the implementation of Gene's financial plan, Standard & Poor's Rating Services gave the Harrisburg School District an "A" rating.

 Books

 In 2011, Gene served as creator for Safety In The Field For Public Adjusters, a book written by Mark A. Everest, Lori E. Everest, and Leah A. Class.

+He later authored two e-books: Navigating the Corridors of Power: Building Lasting Success in Governmental Affairs (2025), which discusses principles of leadership and public service based on his experiences in government relations, and The Quiet Architects of My Life: A Tribute to Those Who Shaped Me – A Journey of Gratitude Across Seven Decades (2025), a reflective work honoring the mentors and personal influences throughout his life.

 Awards and honors

 In 2002, Gene was awarded the Nevelyn J. Knisley Award for College Educator of the Year for developing a strategic marketing plan for the Lebanon Catholic High School.
 In 2005, he was named Person of the Year by Dynamic Chiropractic.
 In 2008, Gene received an honorary Doctorate Degree in Law from the National University of Health Sciences.